-BBH studied TGI survey data spanning from 2000 to 2020: two decades containing 9/11, Iraq and Afghan wars, Obama, Trump, the Great Recession, #MeToo, Black Lives Matter, COVID, and the rise of the internet.
-Over this time 45% of topics saw opinion change by fewer than 5 percentage points, and 74% changed less than 10.
-Attitudes on the future, debt, authority, family, aging, gender, even eating out at restaurants are virtually unmoved.
-The only notable changes to attitudes are on newspaper use, TV ads, cannabis legalisation, contactless payments, and bargain hunting.
+Advertising agency Bartle Bogle Hegarty studied TGI survey data spanning from 2000 to 2020: two decades containing 9/11, Iraq and Afghan wars, Obama, Trump, the Great Recession, #MeToo, Black Lives Matter, COVID, and the rise of the internet.
+Each one of these events ‘changed everything’, so you’d expect to see nothing stable in the survey, but you’d wrong.
+Over this tumultuous time period 45% of topics saw opinion change by fewer than 5 percentage points, and 74% changed less than 10.
+Opinions on the future, debt, authority, family, aging, gender, even eating out at restaurants are virtually unmoved over two decades.
+The only notable changes to attitudes in the anaysis are on newspaper use, TV ads, cannabis legalisation, contactless payments, and bargain hunting.
 “It is fashionable to talk about changing man.
-A communicator must be concerned with unchanging man, with his obsessive drive to survive, to be admired, to succeed, to love, to take care of his own.” – Bernbach
+A communicator must be concerned with unchanging man, with his obsessive drive to survive, to be admired, to succeed, to love, to take care of his own.” – Bill Bernbach

 Bill Bernbach and the beginning